FilipKlaesson/FilipKlaesson.github.io/_pages/about.md

   I also conducted research at <a href="https://www.jpl.nasa.gov/">NASA Jet Propulsion Laboratory</a>, as a member of
   <a href="https://costar.jpl.nasa.gov/">Team Costar</a> in the
   <a href="https://www.subtchallenge.com/">Darpa Subterranean Challenge</a>.
-  My research mainly focused on multi-agent coordination in communication constrained networks.
+  My research mainly focused on multi-agent coordination in communication-constrained networks.
 </p>

 <hr>